 Israel is not just oppressing Palestinians.
 Israel's military, police and security firms market their military assault techniques and population control technologies to promote a ruthless model of surveillance and repression around the world.

 Israel is deeply involved in training and arming death squads in Latin America.

-Israeli police and security companies have trained the police force in Ferguson (pictured) that killed Michael Brown, Rio’s infamous BOPE special police forces that carry out extrajudicial executions, and numerous other police forces across the world, including in Los Angeles and London.
+Israeli police and security companies have trained the police force in Ferguson that killed Michael Brown, Rio’s infamous special police forces that carry out extrajudicial executions, and numerous other police forces, including in Los Angeles and London.

-The EU’s border management agency has been holding discussions with Israel Aerospace Industries and Elbit Systems about using Israeli drones to further securitize European borders.
+The EU’s border management agency has hired drones from Israel Aerospace Industries to further securitize European borders.

-Israel’s largest military company, Elbit Systems provides a clear example of how Israeli military companies play a pivotal role in Israel’s violent oppression of Palestinians.
+Israel’s largest private military company, Elbit Systems, shows how private companies play a pivotal role in Israel’s violent oppression of Palestinians.

-Elbit Systems supplies and maintains surveillance systems for Israel’s illegal wall and settlements and helicopters to the Israeli police.
+Elbit Systems supplies and maintains surveillance systems for Israel’s illegal wall and settlements built on stolen Palestinian land.
+It also supplies helicopters to the Israeli police.

-Elbit drones have been extensively used and “field tested” during each of Israel’s three recent assaults on Gaza.
+Elbit drones have been extensively “field tested” during Israel’s military assaults on Gaza.